Tanmaypatil11/CaseStudy/README.md

 # CaseStudy
-Collection of data and solving problems with there conditions
+Collection of data and solving problems with there conditions.

+## Data Analytic